dequelabs/axe-core/README.md

 ## Contents of the API Package

-The [aXe API](doc/API.md) package consists of:
+The [axe API](doc/API.md) package consists of:

 - `axe.js` - the JavaScript file that should be included in your web site under test (API)
 - `axe.min.js` - a minified version of the above file

 ## Localization

 Axe can be built using your local language.
 To do so, a localization file must be added to the `./locales` directory.
 This file must have be named in the following manner: `<langcode>.json`.
-To build aXe using this locale, instead of the default, run aXe with the `--lang` flag, like so:
+To build axe using this locale, instead of the default, run axe with the `--lang` flag, like so:

 `grunt build --lang=nl`

-This will create a new build for aXe, called `axe.<lang>.js` and `axe.<lang>.min.js`.
+This will create a new build for axe, called `axe.<lang>.js` and `axe.<lang>.min.js`.
 If you want to build localized versions, simply pass in `--all-lang` instead.

-To create a new translation for aXe, start by running `grunt translate --lang=<langcode>`.
+To create a new translation for axe, start by running `grunt translate --lang=<langcode>`.
 This will create a json file fin the `./locales` directory, with the default English text in it for you to translate.
 We welcome any localization for axe-core.
 For details on how to contribute, see the Contributing section below.

 To update existing translation file, re-run `grunt translate --lang=<langcode>`.
 This will add new messages used in English and remove messages which were not used in English.